folukefalana/-DataAnalytics-Assessment/README.md

 ---
 ## Introduction

-This business is a financial institution that helps people save and invest money.
+The business is a financial institution that helps people save and invest money.
 There are three big database that stores the list of users (like a contacts list), list of their savings accounts, and list of their investment plans.
 This report identifies customers who have both a savings and an investment plan (cross-selling opportunity).
 This project generates a complete financial summary report for users based on their savings and investment records stored across multiple relational database tables.